meker12/commerce-channels.en/help/amazon-sales-channel/workspace-controls.md

 Filters controls can include dynamic calendars to narrow data for specified dates, drop-down menus for columns that have pre-defined selections, and free-text fields that may contain custom data.

-The example below shows the settings for filtering the list of orders to show only orders that meet the following criteria:
+The following example shows the settings for filtering the list of orders to show only orders that meet the following criteria:

 - Orders placed between 2/01/2019 and 2/07/2019, and
 - Orders with a buyer named of `Smith`, and